reubenstr/ElectroPup/README.md

 # TODO

-Combination of TODO items for this revision and updates for a future revision
+This is a general TODO list which may span this revision or a future revision.

 - add upside down control (the frame supports walking even after flipped)
 - apply IMU for smoother gaits